Events at Rockefeller and Bond Chapels

 We regret that we are unable to accommodate unaffiliated weddings, or family-organized memorials or funerals at this time (memorials are coordinated by University departments).

 Rockefeller Chapel maintains major existing civic partnerships where artistic or ceremonial events are presented in collaboration with the University.
-These partnerships currently include the Chicago Architecture Foundation, Hyde Park Jazz Festival, Chicago Department of Cultural Affairs, Hyde Park-Kenwood Interfaith Council, Chicago Police Department, and Empty Bottle Presents, and these partnerships are reviewed annually in conjunction with Civic Engagement.
+These partnerships currently include the Chicago Architecture Foundation, Hyde Park Jazz Festival, Chicago Department of Cultural Affairs, Hyde Park-Kenwood Interfaith Council, Chicago Police Department, and Empty Bottle Presents, and these partnerships are reviewed periodically in conjunction with Civic Engagement.

 National music organizations to which Rockefeller Chapel is affiliated (the American Choral Directors Association, the American Guild of Organists, the Guild of Carillonneurs in North America) and local professional arts organizations may approach James Kallembach (for choral arts events), Thomas Weisflog (for organ), or Joey Brink (for carillon) in the first instance.